Skip to main content

 Styling

-Dialog is headless — you control the panel and backdrop markup through className and attribute props.
+Dialog is headless.
+The toView callback receives attribute bundles for the dialog, backdrop, and panel, and the consumer composes the markup.
 The native <dialog> element handles the top layer, so style its ::backdrop as backdrop:bg-transparent and render your own custom backdrop for full control.

 AttributeCondition